What is Probate?

 When an individual passes away and they own property in their name only, probate is usually required.
 Hiring an experienced lawyer to handle your probate proceedings in Florida is a good idea.
-To find out if you need to hire a probate lawyer, consult our office to get a free initial consultation on your probate case in Clearwater, FL.
+To find out if you need to hire a probate lawyer, Consult our probate lawyer Clearwater office to get a free initial consultation on your probate case in Clearwater, FL.

 Examples of types of property that would not require probate would include: